 Meals and lodging: The cost you spend on meals and lodging while you are away from home on a business can be submitted an actual expense or use per diem rates, as determined by the IRS.

 Car/Truck: The IRS has a standard mileage allowance.
 If you use your car or truck for business travel within this allowance, you can deduct the cost of maintenance, operating, tolls and parking expenses from your taxes.

 Shipping and baggage: The costs of delivering baggage or shipping business materials between your regular work location and tax home and temporary business location are deductible.

 How Do You Document Travel Expenses?

 Keep your receipts!
 It is the most important part of deducting travel expenses.
-You don’t need to have papers copies, but you should have more that just a line item on a credit card to show.
+You don’t need to have paper copies, but you should have more than just a line item on a credit card to show.

 Your receipts should be a specific as possible and include:

 - Expense details

 - Amount spent